lmiller1990/vuejs-composition-api-course/README.md

-## Vue.js: The Composition API
+## Vue.js: The Composition API (v2)

 Hi!
 Welcome to my course on Vue.js.
+This is the second recording of the course.
+The latest one, v3, is [available here](https://github.com/lmiller1990/vuejs-composition-api-v3).
+You should take that one, it's newer and better!

+_____

 We learn about:

 - Composition API
 - TypeScript